Mitigate Climate Change through a New & Sustainable Form of Industrial Agriculture

 Founder of Virgin Group

-It is estimated that the operation of one farm captures 100 tonnes per day, which is the equivalent of planting over 3 Million trees per day!
+It is estimated that the operation of one farm captures between 100 and 1,000 tonnes of carbon per day, which is the minimum equivalent of planting over 2 million trees per year!

 Nature-Based Solutions (NBS)